AJ-javaFinal/Hack-Attack/README.md

 # Hack Attack
-Final project for our java class
+This is the final project for my java class